cloudant/nodejs-cloudant/README.md

 If you omit the "password" field, you will get an "anonymous" connection: a client that sends no authentication information (no passwords, no cookies, etc.)

-The `.ping()` call is for clarity.
-In fact, when you initialize your conneciton, you implicitly ping Cloudant, and the "pong" value is passed to you as an optional extra argument: `Cloudant({account:"A", password:"P"}, function(er, cloudant, pong_reply) { ... })`

 To use this code as-is, you must first type ` export cloudant_password="<whatever>"` in your shell.
 This is inconvenient, and you can invent your own alternative technique.

 ### Security Note